nitr-dimple/Leetcode-solution/Binary Tree/Binary Tree Level Order Traversal II/README.md

 ## Constraints:

 - The number of nodes in the tree is in the range [0, 2000].
-- -100 <= Node.val <= 100
+- -1000 <= Node.val <= 1000

 ## Algorithm

-Calculate the left height and right height of subtreee and whichever is maximum, return that.
+Same as binary tree level order traversal, just add the list at the begining of the list.